vidyagames998/vidyagames998.github.io/totk/dragon.md

 # Upgrading Armor

+In order to get one of the best armors in the game upgraded you'll need to grind for probably 5-6 hours.

+Again I would like to reiterate it really is not needed to easily beat the game.

 ## Dragon Parts

 - It takes at least 40 min per dragon to get the parts to level fierce diety